Staying Safe Our Acute Respiratory Illness (ARI) Update:

 If Woolgoolga Aged Care Centre experiences an exposure or outbreak the WDRV Outbreak Management Team will consult with the Public Health unit.
 Our aim is to ensure continuity of care for residents who would normally experience daily or regular support from loved ones, prior to the outbreak or exposure.

-During periods of visitor restrictions, we will increase video and phone calls so our residents can stay connected with loved ones, but it is also important to note that video and phone calls can be arranged at any time whether visiting restrictions are in place or not.
+During periods of Red Visiting Status there will be visitor restrictions in place.
+We will increase video and phone calls so our residents can stay connected with loved ones, but it is also important to note that video and phone calls can be arranged at any time whether visiting restrictions are in place or not.

 Partners in care are those visitors who play a recognised role in the daily care and support of a resident, such as: helping with meals, personal care, and emotional support.
 These visitors are particularly important for residents with dementia and residents with a diagnosed mental health issue.

 To be deemed a partner in care you would have visited the resident regularly and provided assistance with tasks of daily living.
 A register of partners in care is maintained at Woolgoolga Aged Care Centre.
-The determination of who is a partner in care is established between the resident/visitor/family’s person responsible and the Chief Executive Officer and/or Director of Nursing.
-Each resident can nominate one person to be their partner in care.
+The determination of who is a partner in care is established between the resident/visitor/family’s person responsible and the Director of Nursing.
+Each resident can nominate one partner in care.

-Partners in care can visit as agreed to assist their loved one.
+Partners in care can visit daily, preferably around mealtimes to assist their loved one.
 Visits must occur within the residents own room.

 Visiting hours for partners in care and end-of-life visitors are available for those that work full time and include weekends but are preferred at the service between 10.00am and 3.00pm daily as we have additional staff employed to facilitate visitor access and provide testing and screening for persons entering the centre.

-Orientation to properly donning and doffing PPE is available here https://youtu.be/Yk3P1HDYURI and will be provided at Woolgoolga Aged Care Centre for initial visits of partners in care and essential visitors including end of life visitors.
+Orientation to properly donning and doffing PPE is available here https://youtu.be/Yk3P1HDYURI and will be provided at Woolgoolga Aged Care Centre for initial visits of partners in care and essential visitors including end of life visitors during red visiting status periods.

-Residents’ outings are not permitted when Woolgoolga Aged Care Centre is experiencing an outbreak or exposure, unless they occur in consultation with the Director of Nursing the appointment is deemed essential.
+Resident outings are not permitted when Woolgoolga Aged Care Centre is experiencing red visiting status, unless in consultation with the Director of Nursing the appointment/outing is deemed essential.

 Every effort will be made to defer medical appointments or conduct them virtually where possible when the centre is in outbreak or exposure.